-Overlapping snow algae communities in the alpine and subalpine zones of British Columbia
+Snow algae in the alpine and subalpine zones of British Columbia

 Casey B. Engstrom1, Kurt M. Yakimovich1, and Lynne M. Quarmby1

 Snow algae grow in melting summer snowfields throughout polar and alpine regions, forming extensive blooms that reduce albedo and increase snow melt.
-Green, orange, and red patches of snow algae can harbor morphologically diverse communities, but despite their global ubiquity the community composition of snow algae blooms are poorly understood.
-We Illumina sequenced 18S and rbcL amplicons from 33 snow algae samples collected from a range of alpine and subalpine habitats in the Coast Range of British Columbia, Canada.
-Communities were dominated by algae closely related to Sanguina, Chloromonas, and Chlainomonas, as well as potentially novel taxa.
-Above treeline communities were dominated by Sanguina, and below tree line by Chloromonas.
+Green, orange, and red patches of snow algae can harbor morphologically diverse algae, but despite their global ubiquity the algal species composition of blooms is largely unknown.
+We sequenced 18S and rbcL amplicons from 33 snow algae samples collected from a range of alpine and subalpine habitats in the Coast Range of British Columbia, Canada.
+Predominant species were in, or closely related to, the genera Sanguina, Chloromonas, and Chlainomonas.
+The most common species above treeline were Sanguina.
+Below tree line by Chloromonas were dominant.
 Chlainomonas was abundant in samples across all elevations.
-We also observed blooms of Chloromonas krienitzii transition from green to orange throughout the season.
-We found snow algae community composition was highly variable from patch to patch, even on the same mountain.
-Although relatively few genera dominated snow algae communities, we found high diversity at the species level.
+We found that species composition was highly variable from patch to patch, even on the same mountain.
+Although, snow algae in the Coast Range are represented by the same relatively few genera that dominate most reports of snow algal blooms around the globe, we found a surprisingly high diversity at the species level.

 1 Dept. Molecular Biology and Biochemistry, Simon Fraser University, 8888 University Drive, Burnaby, BC, V5A 1S6, Canada

-Keywords: snow algae community microbiome amplicon rbcL 18S alpine
+Keywords: snow algae, microbiome, amplicon, rbcL, 18S, alpine, coast range (or some other location identifier?)

-Run title: Overlapping snow algae communities
+Run title: Alpine snow algae

 pagebreak